proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/nics/mlx5.rst

 - A multi segment packet must have less than 6 segments in case the Tx burst function is set to multi-packet send or Enhanced multi-packet send.
 Otherwise it must have less than 50 segments.

-- Count action for RTE flow is **only supported in Mellanox OFED**.

 - Flows with a VXLAN Network Identifier equal (or ends to be equal) to 0 are not supported.